TalentsRC/PlotSquared/README.md

 You can also change a lot of plot specific settings in the form of flags.
 Such as: weather, time, game modes, pvp status.

-Whilst we provide a whole load of unique features, the biggest focus is to provide a lag-free and smooth experience.
+Whilst we provide a whole load of unisque features, the biggest focus is to provide a lag-free and smooth experience.